PyBites-Open-Source/eatlocal/README.md

 ## Setup

 1. Go through the directions on the PyBites website to connect your GitHub account to your PyBites account.
 You will find the necessary steps under `Settings` in the navigation sidebar.
+2. Run `eatlocal init` to configure your PyBites username, PyBites password*, and local git repository.
 2. Make sure you have Chrome and chromedriver installed and on `$PATH`.
-Pay attention that the chromedriver must match the version of your Chrome browser, see [here](https://chromedriver.chromium.org/downloads).
+The chromedriver version must match the version of your Chrome browser.
+[Chromedriver downloads](https://chromedriver.chromium.org/downloads).

-3. Create the following environment variables:
-   - `PYBITES_USERNAME` for your PyBites username
-   - `PYBITES_PASSWORD` for your PyBites password
-   - `PYBITES_REPO` for your local PyBites repo
-  If you signed up for PyBites by authenticating through GitHub or Google, you may need to set a password manually in order to use `eatlocal`.
+*Note:  If you signed up for PyBites by authenticating through GitHub or Google, you may need to set a password manually in order to use `eatlocal`.

 ### Install Chrome and Chromedriver